-Hopefully you’re aware that Campaign Monitor has an API?
-This allows developers to automatically sync data between your CRM, ecommerce system or apps on a regular basis, so you don’t need to worry about refreshing your data.
+Did you know that Campaign Monitor has an API?
+This allows developers to automatically sync data between your CRM, e-commerce system, or apps on a regular basis, so you don’t need to worry about refreshing your data.
 The other benefit to this is that automated workflows can be triggered as soon as the data enters Campaign Monitor.

-Now that you know how to use data to enhance your email marketing, you can implement segmentation, personalization and automation.
-Let us know how you are using data in a creative ways.
+Now that you know how to use data to enhance your email marketing, you can implement segmentation, personalization, and automation.
+Let us know how you’re using data in creative ways.

 In the meantime, feel free to check out our article on using data to send more relevant emails to help bolster your data-driven email marketing campaigns.